OscarCsharp/storyteller-dontnet-assignment-main/SOLUTION.md

 4. Do tasks step by step :
    - Make sure the application is connected to the database server and you are able to run migration
    - Use Test Explorer to check and trace the problem with Unit test then fix it
    -  Create user and login, create and view items.
+(NB: I change the ID prorterties for todoItem and todoList from int to string)
    - Fix UI as